Mark S. Perry

 Occasional dispatches

 New work, reflections on craft.
-No spam, ever.
+I won't spam you, promise.